Muktinath Tour by Helicopter

-Welcome to Himalayan kingdom of Nepal.
-You will be meet on airport and transferred to your hotel.
+Welcome to the Himalayan kingdom of Nepal.
+You will be met at airport and transferred to your hotel.
 After the arrival, we will be briefing about your trip.
 If you have any questions or doubts about your trip should be asked and clarified at this time.
-Then evening you will be visit to Pashupati Nath Temple for Aarati Darshan, than back to Hotel.
+Then evening you will be visiting Pashupati Nath Temple for Aarati Darshan, than back to Hotel.
 Overnight.

 Day 02: Charter Helicopter to Muktinath

-Early in the morning breakfast, transfer to domistic airport fly to Muktinath by Helicopter - 1 hour 15 minutes.
-Helicopter Lands at Ranipauwa, from there either walk ascending around 25 minutes or motor bike ride around 7 mins to reach at Temple.
+Early in the morning breakfast, transfer to domestic airport fly to Muktinath by Helicopter - 1 hour.
+After landing, few minutes ascending walk to reach the Temple.
 Muktinath is god of Salvation; it holds great significance for all spiritual people in the south Asian sub-continent.
-Muktinath (the provider of salvation) has been one such holy site, where thousands of devotees flock for attaining the much sought after moksha, have holy bath on 108 waterspouts, name of "Muktidhara". & Holy bath in Mukti Kunda (2 Kunda in front of Temple), Hindu devotees take bath under chilled water of 108 waterspouts "Muktidhara" & Mukti Kunda, its believing that it brings them salvation, Have Darshan and worship to Muktinath Temple come back to Ranipauwa where Helicopter is waiting for us then fly back to Kathmandu.
-Arrive and transfer to hotel,leisure or individual activities.
-Overnight at hotel.
+Muktinath (the provider of salvation) has been one such holy site, where thousands of devotees flock for attaining the much sought after moksha, have a holy bath on 108 waterspouts, name of "Muktidhara". & Holy bath in Mukti Kunda (2 Kunda in front of Temple), Hindu devotees take bath under chilled water of 108 waterspouts "Muktidhara" & Mukti Kunda, its believing that it brings them salvation, Have Darshan and worship to Muktinath Temple come back to Ranipauwa where Helicopter is waiting for us then fly back to Kathmandu.
+Arrive and transfer to hotel, leisure or individual activities.
+Overnight at the hotel.

 Day 03: Kathmandu sightseeing